\documentclass[final, 9pt, onecolumn]{saucis}

 \bibitem{gil} M. I. Gil', \emph{On stability of linear Barbashin type integro-differential equations}, Math.
 Probl.
 Eng., (2015), Article ID 962565, 5 pages.

-\bibitem{kar} E. E. Kara, On matrix transformations between some sequence spaces and the hausdorff measure of noncompactness, Ph.D.
+\bibitem{kar} E. E. Kara, On matrix transformations between some sequence spaces and the Hausdorff measure of noncompactness, Ph.D.
 Thesis, Sakarya University, 2012.

-\bibitem{tay} K. G. Tay, S. L. Kek, \emph{Approximating the smallest eigenvalue using inverse method through spreadsheet Excel}, Proceeding of the 17th National Symposium on Mathematical Science (SKSM 2009), (2009), 653-658.
+\bibitem{tay} K. G. Tay, S. L. Kek, \emph{Approximating the smallest eigenvalue using inverse method through spreadsheet Excel}, Proceedings of the 17th National Symposium on Mathematical Science (SKSM 2009), (2009), 653-658.

 \bibitem{gre} R. J. Greechie, S. P. Gudder, \emph{Quantum logics}, C.A.
 Hooker (editor), {\em Contemporary research in the foundations and philosophy of quantum theory}, Reidel, Dordrecht, 1973, pp. 143-173.